From the Vault: Do I Really Need That?

 https://web.archive.org/web/20140602020809im_/http:/4.bp.blogspot.com/-IAJadhb2vqE/U2bKYvgCKsI/AAAAAAAANKI/Y2lNh9oYrlg/s1600/IMG_5806.JPG

-Now, in my own defense, I do NEED these!
+Now, in my own defense, I do NEED theses!
 I really do!

 https://web.archive.org/web/20140602020809im_/http:/2.bp.blogspot.com/-ylWbXkIfPMY/UkipxHC6HgI/AAAAAAAAJ8w/nFRzm5Y2qGE/s1600/IMG_3133.JPG